cosmos/cips/CIPS/cip-4.md

 The checklist is intended to be easy to complete by the Module Readiness Committee.

-Not all items on the checklist need to have items.
+Not all items on the checklist apply to every module, they should be removed based on context.

 # Module Readiness Checklist: `Module Name`